- Open Access

 A correlation between the improvement of the family-pediatrician relationship and the pediatrician’s participation to the multidisciplinary meetings on child health was noted and was statistically significant (p = 0.007).

-Relationship between primary care pediatrician and oncologic referral centre (n = 150)
+Data about the relationship between primary care pediatrician and oncologic referral centre are summarized in Table 3.

 Primary care pediatricians referred to have received information about the course of patients’ disease by letter (carried by the parents) in 34.2% of cases, by phone in 30.9% of cases and by email in 13.8% of cases.
 In 21% of cases no information was provided.